lucasthormann/minimal-c-compiler/README.md

 # ***A Compiler For Minimalists***
-This compiler implementation was developed for CS 4318 @ Texas State University in the year 2022.
-This software takes what is colloquially referred to as a Minimal C source code file as input and compiles it into the MIPS assembly language.
+This compiler implementation was written in the year 2022 to serve as a capstone project of the computer science focused bachelor's degree program offered by Texas State University.
+I wrote this digital translator while enrolled in the Compiler Construction (CS 4318) course at the university.
+This tool takes what is colloquially referred to as a Minimal C source code file as an argument via the command line and produces a MIPS assembly file as output.

 # Dependencies:
 * GCC 16.1 or newer